If there is a magic in telling a story

 I am a man now.

 In between, I have lived a lot of life.

-My life has bounced between the extremes of exhilarating and excruciating – sometimes in the very same day.
+My life has bounced between the extremes of exhilarating and excruciating – sometimes on the very same day.

-It has taken me more than six years to learn how to keep my life at least 1% more exhilarating than excruciating at any given moment.
+It has taken me many years to learn how to keep my life at least 1% more exhilarating than excruciating at any given moment.